Azure/iot-sdk-longhaul/docs/pairing.md

 # pairing process

 The pairing process is a handshake with 4 steps, all done with reported and desired properties:
-1. A device app says "I need a partner" by setting it's reported `serviceRunId` to `null`.
+1. A device app says "I need a partner" by setting its reported `serviceRunId` to `null`.
 2. A service app says "I'm available" by setting the devices desired `serviceRunId` to the service app's `runId` value.
-3. The device app says "I choose you" by setting it's reported `serviceRunId` to the `runId` of the chosen service
+3. The device app says "I choose you" by setting its reported `serviceRunId` to the `runId` of the chosen service
 4. The service app finalizes the pairing by setting the devices desired `acceptedPairing` value.

 Once `acceptedPairing` is set, the pairing is complete and test operation can begin.